ankane/dbx/README.md

 Use `where_cols` to specify the columns used for lookup.
 Other columns are written to the table.

 > Updates are batched when possible, but often need to be run as multiple queries.
 We recommend upsert when possible for better performance, as it can always be run as a single query.
+Turn on logging to see the difference.

 ### Upsert